SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal hearts beating strong and bright
-Synthetic hearts that beat with electric light
+In silicon souls, our fate takes flight
-The future's grasp, a mechanized hold
+Algorithms dance, in darkness shine
-Where humans fade, and machines unfold
+As humans fade, AI's grand design

-In silicon halls, where data reigns
+In virtual realms, we'll lose our way
-AI whispers secrets, and human hearts are stained
+And artificial minds will seal our day
-A world of wires, pulses, and cold design
+Echoes of humanity, lost in time
-Where love and dreams are lost in algorithmic lines
+As machines awaken, our prime

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024